Autumn Russell named Distinguished Young Woman of Moscow

 Russell, a junior at Moscow High School, was one of five participants at the program.
 She will represent Moscow at the 2022 Idaho DYW program in Idaho Falls in October.
 The year of the program coincides with the year the local participants will graduate from high school.

-Russell won awards in four of the five judged categories: Self Expression; Talent; Scholastic; and Interview.
+Russell won awards in four judged categories, which were Self Expression, Talent, Scholastic and Interview.

 First runner-up on the evening was Marilla Story, a junior at Logos School.
 Story won $1,000 in scholarships.
 She earned an Interview award, and also won the Emmie Law Spirit of DYW award, voted on by the participants.

-Other award winners on the evening were Logos juniors Emma Handel (Fitness) and Hazel Rheingans (Scholastic).
+Other award winners on the evening were Logos juniors Emma Handel for Fitness and Hazel Rheingans for Scholastic.

 The program, “Game Day,” featured a sports theme and took place at the Latah County Fairgrounds in front of a small gathering of participant families.